Expressive Writing

 I am on the panel of the National Mentoring Programme and was part of Ireland’s first pilot training programme in Social Prescribing for arts facilitators via Uillinn West Cork Arts Centre.
 I am also a member of a panel of facilitators who deliver workshops for Cork County Council Library and Arts Services, and I regularly consult and mentor individuals and groups in establishing creative writing as a tool to help them grow and find direction in their lives.
 I hold a Master of Fine Arts in Creative Writing from New York University, one of the premier creative writing faculties in the field, and an MLitt in Spanish literature from University College, Dublin.

 When it comes to soft skills, I am a deep and active listener, leaving space for students to allow their writing, and their selves, to emerge and play.
 I am also experienced in helping my students tease out the story they want to tell by discovering associative links and “bread crumbs” within their writing.
-I trained as a Reiki therapist many years ago, and have an enduring interest in Buddhist literature and meditation (both Zen and Tibetan Buddhism) as well as contemplative prayer, and the therapeutic benefits of writing.
+I trained as a Reiki therapist many years ago, and have an enduring interest in Buddhist meditation and literature, as well as contemplative prayer, and the therapeutic benefits of writing.